athx09/Rihal-/README.md

 3. Set up the database connection
 4. Start the development server
 5. Access the application in web browser at `http://localhost:rihal`.

+## Usage

+Using the RIHAL application is straightforward and intuitive.
+Here's how you can get started:

+1. Landing Page: When you access the RIHAL website, you'll be greeted with the home page.
+This page provides a brief introduction to the application and its key features.

+2. Budget Analysis: To begin planning your trip, click on the "Create Plan" .
+This is where you can input your your preferences for the trip.
+The platform will then suggest suitable options that fit within your specified preferences .